 Figure 2.
-System Architecture Diagram.
+System architecture.

-The system is designed to help users effectively manage personalized text documents.
-The system provides users with the ability to select specific sentences from a document and save them, including tags and links associated with those sentences.
-This process is accomplished through a system called Tagging Box [29], which allows users to map the text of a portion of a document of interest to tagging keywords and save it as a personal archive.
-This is a customized knowledge base that is stored in categories for specific purposes for individual or team work.
-This is part of a large-scale knowledge management engine, where a large number of documents needed for individual or team work are organized and stored, and keywords tagging specific sentences in the documents act as notes, which is the technology developed by the developers of this research.
-The purpose of this paper is to apply the Rag pipeline to design a personalized knowledge database construction and retrieval technique to develop a personal information retrieval technique that does not have the disadvantages of the existing LLM.
+The proposed system was designed to help users effectively manage personalized text documents.
+It offers users the ability to select and save specific sentences from a document, along with the associated tags and links.
+This is accomplished through a system called the tagging box [29], which allows users to map the text from a part of a document of interest to tagged keywords and save it as a personal archive.
+This represents a customized knowledge base categorized for the specific purposes of individuals or teams.
+This is part of a large-scale knowledge management engine, wherein many documents required by individuals or teams are organized and stored and the keywords used to tag specific sentences act as notes; this technology was developed by the authors of this paper.
+The aim was is to employ the RAG pipeline for designing a personalized database construction and retrieval technique to develop an information retrieval technique that without the disadvantages of existing LLMs.

-In order to apply RAGs to compensate for shortcomings such as LLM's hallucinations, the semantic space must be well established.
-If not, QA may fail to retrieve appropriate and accurate answers.
-Tagging services are meant to make RAGs more active and build a personalized semantic space for successful answer generation.
+A well-established semantic space is required for employing RAG to compensate for LLM hallucinations and ensure that appropriate and accurate answers are retrieved by the LLM during QA.
+Tagging services attempt to make RAGs more active and build a personalized semantic space for successful answer generation.

-The RAG pipeline system you develop involves effectively processing user questions and generating relevant answers, and it utilizes three main components to do so.
-The first component is a SQL database that stores personalized documents and information based on the identity of the individual using the system.
-The user information table in this SQL database typically manages the information of users who have registered to use the tagging box system.
-When a question text is entered in the QA system's user interface, this SQL database extracts information from the table matching the ID and splits it into data chunks for further processing.
+The proposed RAG pipeline effectively processes user questions and generates relevant answers using three main components.
+The first is an SQL database that stores personalized documents and information based on the identity of an individual.
+The user-information table in this SQL database manages the information of registered users through a “Tag Box” system.
+When a question is entered into the user interface of the QA system, the SQL database extracts information from the table that matches the user ID and splits it into chunks for further processing.

-The second component, a vector database, takes data extracted and chunked from a SQL database and converts it into embedding vectors to reconstruct information from it.
-By storing data in vector form, vector databases excel at handling unstructured data.
-To process user queries, vector databases use a similarity search between vector data, which has the advantage of returning results more flexibly than requiring an exact match to a query.
-In other words, through vector embedding of information, data is transformed from a high-dimensional space to a low-dimensional vector.
-In the process, the dimensions are reduced, but the important information and patterns in the data are preserved.
-This allows computers to analyze the data effectively, identifying similarities or patterns between vectors.
+The second component is a vector database that takes the data chunks extracted from the SQL database and converts them into embedding vectors to reconstruct information.
+By storing data as vectors, vector databases can be used to handle unstructured data.
+To process user queries, vector databases use a similarity search between vector data, which offers the advantage of returning results more flexibly than using exact matches to queries.
+That is, vector embedding of information allow transforming data from a high-dimensional space to a low-dimensional vector.
+Although the data dimensions are reduced, the important information and data patterns are preserved.
+This allows computers to effectively analyze data and identify similarities or patterns between vectors.

-We also implemented MongoDB [30] to store QA's chat history, which stores the chat message history of questions and generated answers for users to utilize later.
-LLM does not store state, so it does not remember previous messages in a conversation.
-It is the developer's responsibility to maintain the history and provide context to the LLM.
-Previous contextual information can be stored in a persistent database with LLM to bring back context in new conversations, allowing for scenarios where an individual's questions and answers can be summarized and tracked back in history.
+We also implemented MongoDB [30] to store the chat history of QAs and generate answers that users can use later.
+As an LLM does not store the state, it does not remember the previous messages in a conversation.
+The developer is responsible for maintaining the history and providing context for the LLM.
+Prior contextual information can be stored in a persistent database and used to restore the context in new conversations, allowing scenarios wherein the questions and answers of users can be summarized and tracked back in history.

-Finally, the QA generator utilizes a Large Language Model, such as GPT3.5-turbo, to generate accurate and useful answers to questions.
-This process is performed based on contexts selected from the Vector database, and the final answer is returned to the user.
+Finally, the QA generator utilizes an LLM, such as GPT3.5 Turbo, to generate accurate and useful answers to questions.
+This process is performed based on the context selected from the vector database, and the final answer is returned to the user.